amnotafraid/magento2-client/README.md

 				password
       </td>
       <td align="left">
 				A string.
 This is the password to login to the backend of the Magento2 install.
-Example, <pre>password</pre>.
+Example: 'password'.
       </td>
 		</tr>
   </tbody>
 </table>

-### example
+### Example, create magento-client
 ```
 const Magento = require('magento2-client');